-5. The "N Source + VBR" Configuration:
+6 The "N Source + VBR" Configuration

-The "N Source + VBR" configuration shown in Figure 3 has a single bottleneck link shared by the N ABR sources and a VBR VC carrying the multiplexed stream.
+The "N Source + VBR" configuration shown in Figure 6 has a single bottleneck link shared by the N ABR sources and a VBR VC carrying the multiplexed stream.
 Each ABR source is a large (infinite) file transfer application using TCP.
 All traffic is unidirectional.
-All links run at 149.76 Mbps payload rate.
+All links run at 149.76 Mbps (155.52 less the SONET overhead).
 The links traversed by the connections are symmetric i.e., each link on the path has the same length for all the VCs.
 In our simulations, N is 15 and the link lengths are 1000 km in WAN simulations.
-In satellite simulations, the feedback delay may be 550 ms (corresponds to a bottleneck after the satellite link) or 10 ms (corresponds to a bottleneck before the satellite link).
-This is illustrated in Figures 4 and 5 (section 7.3).
+In satellite simulations, the feedback delay can be 550 ms (corresponds to a bottleneck after the satellite link) or 10 ms (corresponds to a bottleneck before the satellite link).
+This is illustrated in Figures 7 and 8.

-Figure 3: The "N Source + VBR" Configuration
+Figure 6.
+The "N Source + VBR" Configuration